telerik/maui-docs/installation/windows/system-windows.md

 >note Telerik .NET MAUI 3.2.0 supports .NET 7.0.

-To develop applications with Telerik UI for .NET MAUI, and depending on the platform you are using, you need to install specific development tools.
+To develop applications with Telerik UI for .NET MAUI on Windows, you need to install specific development tools.

 * Windows 11